Sidhant-1299/Ariadne/README.md

 Thread          -> persistent research context
 Theseus         -> human security researcher
-Minotaur        -> hidden vulnerability or unknown behavior Ariadne         -> guiding intelligence and memory harness Return path     -> evidence, reproduction steps, and report
+Minotaur        -> hidden vulnerability or unknown behavior Ariadne         -> guiding intelligence and agentic research harness Return path     -> evidence, reproduction steps, and report
 ```

 Ariadne does not replace the researcher.

-It gives the researcher the thread.
+It gives the researcher the thread, the map, the tools, the suggestions, and the memory required to move through the maze with more force and precision.

 ---